-Reminder: Poverty of the Stimulus The Logic of Poverty of the Stimulus (The Logical Problem of Language Acquisition) - 1) Suppose there is some data. - 2) Suppose there is an incorrect hypothesis compatible with the data.
-Suppose children behave as if they never entertain the incorrect hypothesis.
+Reminder: Poverty of the Stimulus The Logic of Poverty of the Stimulus (The Logical Problem of Language Acquisition) - 1) Suppose there is some data. - 2) Suppose there is an incorrect hypothesis compatible with the data. - 3) Suppose children behave as if they never entertain the incorrect hypothesis.
 Addendum (interpretation): Or children converge on the correct hypothesis much earlier than expected (Legate & Yang 2002).
 Conclusion: Children possess innate knowledge ruling out the incorrect hypothesis from the hypothesis space considered.
 Addendum (Interpretation): The initial hypothesis space does not include all hypotheses.
 Specifically, the incorrect ones of a particular kind are not in the child's hypothesis space.
 Legate & Yang (2002): Poverty of the Stimulus Lives Child Input Very frequent Is Hoggle t{is} running away from Jareth?

 Very infrequent, if ever Can someone who can solve the Labyrinth t{can} show someone who can't how?
-Hypotheses for frequent data type Structure-independent (linear) Front first auxiliary, Front last auxiliary, ...
+Legate & Yang (2002): Poverty of the Stimulus Lives Hypotheses for frequent data type Structure-independent (linear) Front first auxiliary, Front last auxiliary, ...
 Structure-independent (hierarchical) Front the first auxiliary following the first noun phrase, Front the first auxiliary preceding a verb phrase, ...
 Structure-independent (creative) Front the auxiliary closest to a noun, Front the auxiliary that is an odd-numbered word position, ...
-Legate & Yang (2002): Poverty of the Stimulus Lives The Real Rule Front the auxiliary following the subject noun phrase in the main clause. - But the unbiased child has to rule out all the other options, even ones that are simpler to compute.
+Legate & Yang (2002): Poverty of the Stimulus Lives The Real Rule Front the auxiliary following the subject noun phrase in the main clause.
+But the unbiased child has to rule out all the other options, even ones that are simpler to compute.
 (For instance: front first auxiliary is much easier to compute.)
-We would expect to see errors of this type: - Is the dwarf who t{is} talking to Jareth is going to give Sarah the peach?
+We would expect to see errors of this type: Is the dwarf who $\ensuremath{t{\mathrm{is}}}$ talking to Jareth is going to give Sarah the peach?
 Legate & Yang (2002): Poverty of the Stimulus Lives Real Children But kids don't seem to make this error (Crain & Nakayama, 1987).
 (Nativist) Implication: They've already ruled out that hypothesis, even though they've likely not seen much data (if any at all) incompatible with it.
-This is due to an innate bias to look for structure-dependent rules.
+This is due to an innate bias to look for structure-dependent rules (Though see Perfors, Tenenbaum, & Regier 2006 for an ideal learner approach that shows structure-dependency can be learned from child-directed speech.
+See also Reali & Christiansen 2005, who show a simple statistical model can learn this particular sentence type from child-directed speech, and Kam et al. 2008 who show that that statistical model fails once it gets more varied child-directed speech and when it's tested on different languages.)
 Legate & Yang (2002): Poverty of the Stimulus Lives Pullum & Scholz 2002 (P&S) Claim: But there is enough disconfirming data available to children.
 So this situation is not true - poverty of the stimulus does not hold here.
 Assumption: Only trying to rule out the front first auxiliary hypothesis, not all the other ones, too.
 (This isn't necessarily true, and the PoS argument is based on the idea that the hypothesis space contains many more potential hypotheses.)
-What kind of data?
+Legate & Yang (2002): Poverty of the Stimulus Lives What kind of data?

-One kind of disconfirming data: yes/no questions with two auxiliaries, where first auxiliary is not fronted "Is the dwarf who is talking to Jareth t{is} going to give Sarah the peach?" (rare) Another kind: wh-questions with complex subject, where first auxiliary is not fronted "How could anyone who has watched Labyrinth before t{could} not wince at this part?" (how frequent?)
+One kind of disconfirming data: yes/no questions with two auxiliaries, where first auxiliary is not fronted "Is the dwarf who is talking to Jareth $\,t{\scriptscriptstyle /\!\! s}\,$ going to give Sarah the peach?" (rare) Another kind: wh-questions with complex subject, where first auxiliary is not fronted "How could anyone who has watched Labyrinth before $t{\it could}$ not wince at this part?" (how frequent?)
 Legate & Yang (2002): Poverty of the Stimulus Lives Pullum & Scholz 2002 (P&S): Corpus Hunt